 Rationale: The proposed research includes a sound, thoughtful, and logical rationale for the proposed project; the logic of the proposal and literature review is clear and strong; the proposed method flows from the rationale itself.

-Open Science: The proposed research employs practices that increase the transparency and accessibility of the science itself, such as (but not limited to): pre-registering hypotheses, making code and data easily accessible, or having a broad plan for disseminating findings.
+Open Science: The proposed research employs practices that increase the transparency and accessibility of the science itself, such as (but not limited to): commitment to pre-registering hypotheses, making code and data easily accessible, and/or having a plan for disseminating findings.

 Feasibility: The proposed research can realistically be completed by students as outlined in the proposal based on the planned time, sample accessibility, materials, supports, and applicant’s research training and abilities.